Evile: Infected Nations and the death of Mike Alexander (2009–2010)

 Evile started auditions for a new bass player in late November/December 2009.
-They then announced dates for a 2010 UK/Europe tour.
+They then announced dates for a 2010 UK/Europe tour, with the bands The Fading and Warbringer.
 On 16 December it was reported that Joel Graham (formerly of Rise to Addiction) is the band's new bass player.
 In December Evile announced their first shows in USA/North America.
 One tour supporting Kreator alongside Voivod, Kataklysm and more.
 The other tour being in support to Overkill alongside Vader, God Dethroned and Warbringer.

 In April 2010 Evile would pay tribute to their late bassist, Pantera and Dimebag Darrell by performing their cover of "Cemetery Gates" in the latter's birthplace of Dallas, Texas while on tour with Overkill in North America.
 Also in April 2010, it was announced that Evile would be returning to Bloodstock Open Air, playing main stage on Saturday 14 August.
 Evile will also be playing Hellfest, Wacken Open Air, Sonisphere and many more European Festivals.

 Evile's track "Bathe in Blood" was used in the film Ondine by Neil Jordan and starring Colin Farrell.

 From September 2010 to the end of December the band toured extensively throughout North America.
 The band had several headline dates as well as tours with veterans such as Overkill, D.R.I. and fellow thrash-band Gama Bomb.
 Also in February, Ol Drake took part in a "Game with Fame" session via Xbox Live, inviting gamers to play the videogame Rockband 3 with him.
 The event was advertised on the Xbox Live Dashboard and took place for 3 hours (5pm-8pm EST).
 Around this time the entire Infected Nations album became available via the Rock Band Network, as well as the band achieving "Artist of the Month".